 In April 2008, a lawsuit was filed against the Utilities in Benton County Circuit Court claiming violations of law, including illegal exaction of development impact fees and access fees.
 During the year ended June 30, 2011, management of the Utilities and the plaintiffs reached a settlement agreement.
 Under the terms of the settlement, the Utilities issued vouchers for 53% of the fees collected between June 27, 2008 and August 31, 2010.
 The vouchers were issued to the person or entities filing a valid claim with the Utilities by September 7, 2010.
 The vouchers are redeemable against future access, impact or hookup fees, are transferable and expire in five years.
 The Sewer Department had accrued \$464,810 in vouchers payable at June 30, 2010, representing the claims filed and approved by the court.
-The remaining balance at June 30, 2015 and 2014 was \$86,922 and \$88,333, respectively, and represents vouchers not yet redeemed.
+As of October 22, 2015, the vouchers reached their expiration date.
+The remaining balance at June 30, 2016 and 2015 was \$-0- and \$86,922.
+During the year ended June 30, 2016, \$14,501 of vouchers were submitted.
+The remaining balance of \$72,421 was recognized as miscellaneous income during the period.